Cordyceps militaris: Cultivation

-It is commonly marketed as a dietary supplement for various health benefits but lacks sufficient scientific evidence for safety or effectiveness, and quality can vary due to inconsistent processing and labeling.

 C. militaris crops can be affected by pathogenic molds that parasitize and kill the fungus.

 Phytochemistry

 C. militaris produces cordycepin, a nucleoside analog of adenosine.

+C. militaris contains a protein CMP18 which induces apoptosis in vitro via a mitochondrion-dependent pathway.
+It is thought that it might be toxic when eaten.
+Cooking destroys this protein.

 Drug production

 For cordycepin to accumulate, the fungus also produces pentostatin to protect cordycepin from adenosine deaminase.
+A transgenic version of C. militaris with added cellulase genes is able to grow on cellulose-rich waste and convert it into this valuable drug.
 Pentostatin (Nipent) is used in chemotherapy for people with hairy cell leukemia.